 The above two methods clearly show you how efficient it would be to use a spread order to perform a positioning roll over.
 It cuts out the risk of change in prices of the contract and allows for a Roll Over at a fixed price.

-2L, 3L and 4L orders are multiple leg orders that comprise of two, three or four legs respectively, within the same order.
+2L and 3L orders are multiple leg orders that comprise of two or three legs respectively, within the same order.
 These orders are mostly used for options trading, where traders can build strategies using multiple legs/ orders.

 Note – Calendar spread and Roll over perform two actions simultaneously and are also considered as 2L orders.
 The main difference between SP type orders and 2L orders is that SP type orders must be based on the same underlying, whereas 2L orders need not be based on the same underlying.

-In essence, 2L, 3L and 4L orders are IOC (Immediate or cancel) orders.
+In essence, 2L and 3L orders are IOC (Immediate or cancel) orders.
 This means that all the legs must execute for the order to be successfully executed.
 If anyone of the legs in the order fails to execute, then all the remaining orders automatically get canceled.

 Let’s look at some examples.
 We shall choose Bank Nifty to illustrate this example.

 2L Order – A Long straddle is an option strategy that involves two legs and is displayed in the screenshot below.
 Here,

 - 1st leg – Long Call

 - 2nd leg – Short Put